htcondor/htcondor/docs/version-history/development-release-series-89.rst

    debug problems with jobs not running correctly.
    :ticket:`7568`

+-  *condor_dagman* now allows jobs to be described with an inline submit description, instead of referencing a separate submit file.
+See the :ref:`users-manual/dagman-workflows:inline submit descriptions` section for more details.
+   :ticket:`7352`

 Bugs Fixed:

 - Fixed a segfault in the schedd that could happen on some platforms